conda-index - Man Page

 conda-index — conda-index

 The conda_index command operates on a channel directory.
-A channel directory contains a noarch subdirectory at a minimum and will almost always contain other subdirectories named for conda's supported platforms linux-64, win-64, osx-64, etc. A channel directory cannot have the same name as a supported platform.
-Place packages into the same platform subdirectory each archive was built for.
-Conda-index extracts metadata from these packages to generate index.html, repodata.json etc. with summaries of the packages' metadata.
-Then conda uses the metadata to solve dependencies before doing an install.
+A channel directory can't be named after a supported platform and must contain a noarch subdirectory.
+It will usually contain other subdirectories named for conda's supported platforms linux-64, win-64, osx-64, etc. Place packages into their corresponding subdirectories.
+Then run conda-index to extract metadata from these packages to generate index.html, repodata.json etc. with summaries of the packages' metadata. conda uses the metadata to solve dependencies before doing an install.

-By default, the metadata is output to the same directory tree as the channel directory, but it can be output to a separate tree with the --output <output> parameter.
-The metadata cache is always placed with the packages, in .cache folders under each platform subdirectory.
+By default the metadata is output to the same directory tree as the channel directory but it can be output to a separate tree with the --output <output> parameter.
+The metadata cache is placed with the packages, in .cache folders under each platform subdirectory.

 Run Normally